'We want to put more distance between us and the bottom four as soon as we can.'

-Peterborough Sports seek ruthless streak for the last part of the season starting with a County Cup semi-final on Tuesday
+Peterborough Sports seek ruthless streak for the last part of the season after shock exit from County Cup

 Gash was pleased with his side’s performance in a National League North fixture at in-form Darlington on Saturday, but they went down 1-0 to a late goal after squandering several chances of their own.

-Sports are 15th in the table, seven places and seven points clear of the relegation zone, after three defeats in a row.
+Sports are 17th in the table, four places and seven points clear of the relegation zone, after three defeats in a row.

 They can get themselves further away from trouble by picking up points from home games at PIMS Park against Blyth Spartans (Saturday, 3pm) and Warrington Town (Tuesday, March 26, 7.45pm), but only if they improve in front of goal.